 What a laugh when this first came out. .Biz almost seemed like throwback to .info's while skirting the razor's edge of commercial viability.
 They're widely recognized as the "poor man's .net".

 Another laugh, with one exceptional quality. .US enjoys usage by a ton of commercially viable enterprises but their branding is decidedly misplaced by using the .us tld.
 Only supremely patriotic firms and businesses who already own the requisite .com, .net and .org domain names own a .us.
 Don't purchase this one unless you mean to secure it away from competitors.

 This is one TLD that I'm excited about.
 It bears close resemblance to .com but isn't.
 It also bears close resemblance to .co.uk but isn't geographically based.
 I predict that .co will become a close-second to .com's within a few years.
-The one major drawback to this domain name, right now, is that, since most people are accustomed to .com's, they might inadvertently think that .co is a misspelling on your print collateral.
-Fortunately this mistake will be constrained to people who aren't internet-savvy, mainly people who don't have much exposure to the internet on the daily and senior citizens.
+The one major drawback to this domain name, right now, is that, since most people are accustomed to .com's, they might inadvertently think that .co is a misspelling when they see it on your marketing materials.
+Fortunately this mistake will be mostly limited to people who aren't internet-savvy, don't have much exposure to the internet and senior citizens.